Srinath10X/UiComponents/README.md

 Our UI components include, but are not limited to:

-- **ToggleSwitch:** A snazzy cjmponent for effortless toggling between two states in your web applications.[click](docs/components/ToggleSwitch.md) here for docs.
+- **ToggleSwitch:** A snazzy cjmponent for effortless toggling between two states in your web applications and usage details in the [documentation](docs/components/ToggleSwitch.md) here for docs.
+- **PricingCard:** A sleek component for showcasing pricing plans in your web applications.
+Explore customization options and usage details in the [documentation](docs/PricingCard.md).

 ## Getting Started